anycable/anycable-client/README.md

 channel.disconnect()
 ```

 **IMPORTANT:** `cable.subscribe(channel)` is optimistic: it doesn't require the cable to be connected, and waits for it to connect before performing a subscription request.
 Even if the cable got disconnected before subscription was confirmed or rejected, a new attempt is made as soon as the connectivity restored.

-Similarly, `channel.disconnect()` assumes that if there is no connectivity, the server takes care of peforming unsubscribe tasks and we can safely mark this channel as closed.
+Calling `channel.disconnect()` removes the _subscription_ for this channel right away and send `unsubscribe` request asynchrounously; if there is no connectivity, we asume that the server takes care of peforming unsubscribe tasks, so we don't need to retry them.

 #### Headless subscriptions